siku2/action-hosting-deploy/README.md

 # Firebase Hosting GitHub Action

-This fork is highly specialized for Yew.
+This fork is highly specialized for [Yew](https://github.com/yewstack/yew).

 ## Differences to upstream

 - Allows token based authentication (`firebaseToken`)
 - Deploy target selection (`targets`)
 - Running for a Pull Request outside of the `pull_request` event
+- Specifying a custom path for comment URLs (`commentURLPath`)

 ## Usage